Contents

-If you’re based in Tasmania, our lawyers can help you decide if you’re eligible to incorporate your association and guide you through the application process.
+If you’re based in Tasmania, our experienced lawyers can help you determine if you’re eligible to incorporate your association and guide you through the streamlined application process, now enhanced for 2025.

 Who Regulates Incorporated Associations In Tasmania?

-In Tasmania, the Consumer, Building and Occupational Services (CBOS) regulates and manages the incorporation process.
+In Tasmania, the Consumer, Building and Occupational Services (CBOS) continues to regulate and manage the incorporation process.
+The regulatory framework has been updated to ensure greater transparency and efficiency as of 2025.

-It’s important to familiarise yourself with the key provisions in the Associations Incorporations Act 1964 (Tasmania) as these are the rules you’ll need to comply with.
+It’s important to familiarise yourself with the key provisions of the Associations Incorporations Act 1964 (Tasmania), as these rules govern your compliance obligations once incorporated.

 How Do I Apply?

-The process for setting up an incorporated association in Tasmania is relatively straightforward.
-You want to make sure your business satisfies all the requirements before you lodge any application.
+The process for setting up an incorporated association in Tasmania is straightforward, provided you meet all the necessary requirements before lodging your application.

 1. Is Your Organisation Eligible For Incorporation?

-If you’ve answered yes to both of these questions, then you’ve covered step 1.
+If you’ve answered yes to both of these questions, then you’ve successfully completed step 1.

 2. Call A Meeting